Euro zone bond yields stuck near seven-week highs, inflation expectations rise - Up News Info

 However, trading conditions were thin with U.S. markets closed on Monday for a holiday.

-Germany’s benchmark 10-year Bund yield rose one basis point to -0.347%, matching Friday’s seven-week high.
-Its 30-year Bund yield was at around 0.15%, also near highs hit on Friday.
+Germany’s benchmark 10-year Bund yield matched Friday’s seven-week high at one point before easing 1 basis point to -0.368% by 1507 GMT.
+Its 30-year Bund yield was at around 0.14%, also near highs hit on Friday.

-ECB chief economist Philip Lane has said it is too early for the ECB to lay out plans to wind down the 1.85 trillion euro ($2.2 trillion) Pandemic Emergency Purchase Programme (PEPP).
+ECB chief economist Philip Lane has said it was too early for the ECB to lay out plans to wind down the 1.85 trillion euro ($2.2 trillion) Pandemic Emergency Purchase Programme (PEPP).

 But the ECB is expected on Thursday to set the pace of PEPP buying for the fourth quarter, a decision that could take on greater significance given the taper talk.